oliviadavis593/DemoGrocer/docs/overview.md

 4. Invoke `make simulate` (single pass) or `make simulate-start` (continuous) to produce event activity.
 Confirm the new movement and analysis events with:
    - `tail -n 50 out/events.jsonl | grep -E '"type":"(returns|shrink|flag_low_movement|flag_overstock)"' | head`
    - `curl -s "http://localhost:8000/events?type=flag_low_movement&since=7d" | head`
+5. Run `make integration-sync` to exercise the integration runner and capture a sample of live inventory quants in the logs (helpful for automation smoke tests).
-5. Launch `make web`, then browse `http://localhost:8000/` for links to health checks, events, metrics, at-risk products, and label endpoints.
+6. Launch `make web`, then browse `http://localhost:8000/` for links to health checks, events, metrics, at-risk products, and label endpoints.
-6. Use `PYTHONPATH=. python3 scripts/recall.py --codes FF101` to quarantine recalled SKUs and confirm the results with `curl -s "http://localhost:8000/recall/quarantined" | head`.
+7. Use `PYTHONPATH=. python3 scripts/recall.py --codes FF101` to quarantine recalled SKUs and confirm the results with `curl -s "http://localhost:8000/recall/quarantined" | head`.
+8. Enable the scheduled GitHub Action (`.github/workflows/integration-sync.yml`) so the integration sync runs daily and notifies you if Odoo authentication or queries start failing.

 ## Key Make Targets